 - You must have a passport, passport substitute or a foreigner's travel document ("Reiseausweis für Ausländer") or prove that you have tried to acquire a passport or passport substitute but you did not manage to obtain one.

-To learn more about §25 paragraph 5 Residence Act (residence permit for humanitarian reasons) read the information sheet provided by the Saxony-Anhalt's Refugee Council.
+To learn more about §25 paragraph 5 Residence Act (residence permit for humanitarian reasons) read the information sheet provided by the Saxony-Anhalt's Refugee Council (in German).

 When it comes to extending your residence permit, the Immigration Office checks whether it is possible for you to leave Germany or be deported.
 If your departure or deportation is feasible, your residence permit may not be renewed and you may be asked to leave Germany.
 If this is the case, contact a counselling centre or a lawyer immediately.
-You can search for a lawyer or counselling centre, namely on Pro Asyl’s website.
+You can search for a lawyer or counselling centre, namely at Pro Asyl.